ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 2. **Duplicate Account Prevention**
    - _Objective_: Ensure the system prevents duplicate registrations with the same email.
    - _Steps_:
-       1. Perform Acceptance Test 1 to register with test1@gmail.com.
+       1. Perform Acceptance Test 1 to register with `test1@gmail.com`.
-       2. Repeat the sign-up steps using the same email address test1@gmail.com.
+       2. Repeat the sign-up steps using the same email address `test1@gmail.com`.
    - _Expected Result_:
        - The user sees the error message: "Registration failed.
 Please try again."
        - Registration fails and the user remains on the sign-up page.
 3. **Password Strength Feedback**
    - _Objective_: Ensure that users receive real-time feedback on weak passwords.
    - _Steps_:
-       1. On the sign-up page, enter a password shorter than 8 characters (e.g., test).
+       1. On the sign-up page, enter a password shorter than 8 characters (e.g., `test`).
        2. Attempt to submit the form.
    - _Expected Result_:
        - The Sign Up button remains disabled.